Minwax® PolyShades® is a product for interior use, and it’s designed to enhance the wood grains without the need to remove the existing finish.

 - Offers enhanced beauty to wood grains

-- Can be used over polyurethane or other wood finishes
+- It can be used over polyurethane or other wood finishes

-- Can be applied using a brush, rag, or a sprayer
+- It can be applied using a brush, rag, or a sprayer

 - Available in a variety of different colors and sheens to choose from